hhayati/kickstarter-analysis/README.md

 ### What are some limitations of this dataset?
 * The dataset is biased toward smaller projects (small fund goal).
 It is hard to generalize trends for mid size and larger projects.
+* The currency for projects in different countries is different.
+Ideally, the fund gols need to be converted and compared in similar currency.

 ### What are some other possible tables and/or graphs that we could create?
 * It will be useful to create plots of “percentage” of successful and failed projects with respect to total projects.